vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 Background reading: [1](https://www.paradigm.xyz/2021/05/everlasting-options/#Perpetual_Futures), [2](https://arxiv.org/pdf/2212.06888.pdf).

 Perpetual futures are a simple "delta one" product.
 Mark-to-market settlement occurs with a predefined frequency as per [0003-MTMK-mark_to_market_settlement](0003-MTMK-mark_to_market_settlement.md).
-Additionally, a settlement using external data is carried out whenever `settlement_schedule` is triggered.
+Additionally, a settlement using external data (funding payment) is carried out whenever `settlement_schedule` is triggered.
 Data obtained from the `settlement_data` oracle between two consecutive `settlement_schedule` events is used to calculate the funding payment and exchange cashflows between parties with open positions in the market.

 Unlike traditional futures contracts, the perpetual futures never expire.
 Without the settlement at expiry there would be nothing in the fixed-expiry futures to tether the contract price to the underlying spot market it's based on.
 To assure that the perpetuals market tracks the underlying spot market sufficiently well a periodic cashflow is exchanged based on the relative prices in the two markets.
 Such payment covering the time period $t_{i-1}$ to $t_i$ takes the basic form $G_i = \frac{1}{t_i-t_{i-1}} \int_{t_{i-1}}^{t_i}(F_u-S_u)du$, where $F_u$ and $S_u$ are respectively: the perpetual futures price and the spot price at time $u$.
+We choose to use either:

+- the mark price of the market to approximate $F_u$ or
-We choose to use the mark price to approximate $F_u$ and oracle to approximate $S_u$, so this is effectively the difference between the time-weighted average prices (TWAP) of the two.
+- configure the "market price for funding purposes" as part of the market proposal and use this methodology to approximate $F_u$ and  oracle to approximate $S_u$, so this is effectively the difference between the time-weighted average prices (TWAP) of the two.
 An optional interest rate and clamp function are included in the funding rate calculation, see the [funding payment calculation](#funding-payment-calculation) section for details.

 ## 1. Product parameters